hu-music/TMT/readme.md

-# Make an Arbitrary Song Curative: Therapeutic Music Transfer for Anxiety Reduction Based on Melody and Accompaniment: supplementary document
+# Make a Song Curative: A Spatio-temporal Music Transfer Model for Anxiety Reduction Based on Melody and Accompaniment: supplementary document

-This document is designed to assist with reading supplementary materials of the paper “Make an Arbitrary Song Curative: Therapeutic Music Transfer for Anxiety Reduction Based on Melody and Accompaniment”.
+This document is designed to assist with reading supplementary materials of the paper “Make a Song Curative: A Spatio-temporal Music Transfer Model for Anxiety Reduction Based on Melody and Accompaniment: supplementary document”.
 In this document, we describe therapeutic music used in our experiment.
 Moreover, we demonstrate that the proposed model can generate therapeutic music based on the input music.

 ## 1. THERAPEUTIC MUSIC LIST
 We shows a list of therapeutic music that is mentioned in [1] and is adopted in this paper.